 Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 4

-Game 4 of the NHL Playoffs Second Round showcases the Dallas Stars and the Seattle Kraken meeting at 9:30 PM ET on Tuesday, May 9 on ESPN, SportsNet, and TVAS.
+Game 4 of the NHL Playoffs Second Round showcases the Dallas Stars visiting the Seattle Kraken on Tuesday, May 9 at 9:30 PM ET on ESPN, SportsNet, and TVAS.
 The Kraken have a 2-1 lead in the series.
-The Stars are the favorite (-140) in this matchup against the Kraken (+120).
+The Kraken are underdogs (+115) in this matchup with the Stars (-135).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!